 - Health and Safety: SAISD is committed to employing strict measures to preserve the health and safety of our families and staff.
-SAISD is also committed - High-Quality Instruction: SAISD will ensure high-quality academics in both in-person and remote learning models. - Educational Equity: SAISD respects the cultural and linguistic heritages of our students, families, and staff, and will ensure that human and financial resources are distributed in ways that meet their diverse and unique needs.
+SAISD is also committed to the social emotional well-being of our students.
+This includes creating physically and psychologically safe and nurturing spaces. - High-Quality Instruction: SAISD will ensure high-quality academics in both in-person and remote learning models.

-• Accurate and Timely Communication: SAISD is committed to providing timely and transparent communication to students, families, and staff.
+- Educational Equity: SAISD respects the cultural and linguistic heritages of our students, families, and staff, and will ensure that human and financial resources are distributed in ways that meet their diverse and unique needs. - Accurate and Timely Communication: SAISD is committed to providing timely and transparent communication to students, families, and staff.